 Now for a short quiz: I searched “external microphone for camera” on Amazon and found two listings with these photos as their main product images.
 Which one do you think violated Amazon’s TOS?

-Note that if customers are confused in any way about what’s included in their purchase, they’ll just click a different listing—it’s that easy to lose a sale, all due to one inadequate image.
+Note that if customers are confused in any way about what’s included in their purchase, they’ll visit a different listing—it’s that easy to lose a sale, all due to one inadequate image.

-In contrast, the first image features a large, detailed, crisp rendering of the microphone for sale—as a customer, I see exactly what I’ll get, with no confusion.
+In contrast, the first image features a large, detailed, crisp rendering of the microphone for sale—as a customer, I see exactly what I’ll get, without confusion.

 One of the most important requirements for your main image is that it must have a pure white background that excludes accessories, props, extraneous text, logos, watermarks, or inset images.
 Basically, the main image has to be a no-frills—but high-quality—mugshot of your product.